Skip to main content

 | exclude-newer = "7 days"

 uv doesn't accept a duration string for exclude-newer.
 It accepts a date.
-The "7 days" value I had written into the config a month ago wasn't a rolling window — it was an invalid value that uv 0.9.14 (my local) refused to parse and uv 0.11.3 (the mac mini) silently ignored.
-To prove the second part, I ran uv pip install --refresh uv-build on the same machine and it cheerfully installed the latest version, which had been published well within any reasonable 7-day window.
+The "7 days" value I had written into the config a month ago wasn't a rolling window.
+It was an invalid value. uv 0.9.14 (my laptop) refused to parse it; uv 0.11.3 (the mac mini) silently ignored it.
+To prove the second part, I ran uv pip install --refresh uv-build and watched it cheerfully install the latest version, published well within any reasonable 7-day window.

 The setting we thought was protecting us had been a no-op on one machine and an active break on the other for thirty days. uv was failing every invocation on my laptop and I never noticed because I'd been using uvx for slop-guard via PATH, where the error was getting swallowed by the parent process exit code.